Can the PageRank centrality be manipulated to obtain any desired ranking?: Standard PageRank

 \subsection{The Ranking control problem}

-In this section we will analyze the centrality control problem using Corollary \ref{cor-minalpha}, as seen in the previous section.
+In this section we will analyze the centrality control problem by using Theorem~\ref{prop-existencev}, as seen in the previous section.

 Centrality measures typically return a list (vector) of centrality scores: numbers between 0 and 1 specifying the importance of each node in the network with respect to the chosen measure.
 However, for most applications the actual score of a node is not relevant; instead what matters is its relative position with respect to the rest of the nodes.
 In other words, the ranking of nodes based on their centrality.
-We can make this more precise as an equivalence relation \cite{Arrigo-beyond-2020}: let $\pi_1, \pi_2\in \R^n_+$ be centrality vectors, then

-This is due to the fact that neither shifting all scores by the same number or scaling them all at once change the overall ranking.
-Each equivalence class thus corresponds to a different ranking.

-The subject of ranking control has remained fairly unexplored due to its technical complexity (as lifting the constraint of fixing concrete centrality vectors makes the problem harder to tackle), but in the PageRank case Corollary~\ref{cor-minalpha} provides us with a valuable tool to investigate in this direction by using some techniques from convex geometry.
+The subject of ranking control has remained fairly unexplored due to its technical complexity (as lifting the constraint of fixing concrete centrality vectors makes the problem harder to tackle), but in the PageRank case Theorem~\ref{prop-existencev} provides us with a valuable tool to investigate in this direction by using some techniques from convex geometry.

-Consider the following milder version of Problem \ref{pro-centcontrol}, where we are now only interested in rankings rather than concrete PageRank vectors.
+Consider the following milder version of Problem~\ref{pro-centcontrol}, where we are now only interested in rankings rather than concrete PageRank vectors.